Towards Multimodal Active Learning: Efficient Learning with Limited Paired Data: Conclusion

 \section{Conclusion}

 We presented the first study of active learning in multimodal settings \emph{with unaligned data}, addressing the key challenges of bidirectional alignment and annotation across large cross-modal candidate spaces.
 By integrating uncertainty- and diversity-based selection in a modality-aware design, we developed an efficient algorithm applicable to both pool-based and streaming-based scenarios.
 Experiments on benchmark datasets show that our approach reduces annotation requirements by up to $40\%$ while maintaining model performance, highlighting the promise of active learning for scalable and cost-effective multimodal learning.

-Although our focus has been on multimodal representation learning, an important future direction is to extend these ideas to multimodal generative models.
+Our current method is specifically designed for multimodal representation learning, where supervision is provided through cross-modal alignments and training is typically contrastive.
+Extending our method to other multimodal paradigms---such as multimodal generative learning---would likely require non-trivial modifications to the acquisition strategy and uncertainty estimation.
+We view this as an important and promising direction for future work.